CommE2E/comm/docs/dev_environment.md

 cd native
 yarn dev
 ```

-This command runs the Metro bundler and `remotedev-server` for Redux (see the “Running mobile app on iOS Simulator” section for more details).

 You should finally be ready to build and deploy the app in Xcode!
 Select your physical device from ”run destinations” in the Workspace Toolbar.
 Then hit the Run button to build and run the project.